jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - **critical path analysis (CPA)**: a systematic effort to identify relationships between mission-critical apps, processes, and operations and all the necessary supporting components
   - During CPA, evaluate potential **technology convergence**: the tendency for various technologies, solutions, utilities, and systems to evolve and merge over time, which can result in a single point of failure and a more valuable target
   - A secure facility plan is based on a layered defense model
+  - **Site selection**: the evaluation of potential geographic locations for a new facility looking for an optimal location based on a set of criteria to determine
   - Site selection should take into account cost, location, and size (but security should always take precedence), that the building can withstand local extreme weather events, vulnerable entry points, and exterior objects that could conceal break-in
     - Key elements of site selection:
-      - visibility
+      - inherent risk (e.g. frequency of natural disasters)
+      - visibility (e.g. proximity to other buildings/businesses that attract many visitors could affect your site)
-      - composition of the surrounding area
+      - composition of the surrounding area (e.g. the site's physical characteristics such as perimeter, and standoff-zone)
-      - area accessibility
+      - area accessibility (access to fundamental resources such as water, utilities, fuel, medical, fire, and police)

 - Facility Design:
   - The top priority of security should always be the protection of the life and safety of personnel